gygabor/zerda-exam-html-css/README.md

 ## 2. Understand code (~15 minutes) [2 points]

 Read the following code snippet:
 What is the distance between the top-left corner of the document body and the yellow box?
 Give a detailed explanation below!
 Add your answer to this readme file, commit your changes to this repository.

+Answer:

+The distance between the yellow box and the top-left corner of the body is from top: 40px, from left: 40px.

+The yellow box is a child of the blue box.
+Both positions are absolute.
+The parent's absolute position resets the earlier positions.
+Therefore the yellow box positioned in the blue box (blue box top: 20px, left:20px).
+The blue box positioned in the body (body top: 20px left: 20px).
+The two boxes positions added and the result is: top: 40px left: 40px between the body top/left corner and the yellow box top-left corner.

 ```HTML
 <!DOCTYPE html>
 <html>